freifunk-berlin/firmware/README.md

 make images IB_FILE=<file> TARGET=...
 PACKAGES_LIST_DEFAULT=...
 ```

 The default target is `ar71xx-generic`.
-At the moment we support the following targets:

-* ar71xx-generic
-* ar71xx-mikrotik
-* mpc85xx-generic
-* ramips-mt7620
-* ramips-mt7621
-* x86-generic

-You can find configs for these targets in `configs/`.
+For a complete list of supported targets look in `configs/` for the target-specific configs.
+Each of these targets need a matching file in `profiles/` with the profiles (boards) that should be build with the imagebuilder.

 ### Continuous integration / Buildbot